gabarnettjr/rbfinterp2/README.md

   * mkdir coords1\data1
   * Save (delimited by '\n') function data in your data directory.
     * f.txt (required), fe.txt (optional, but required for error calculation)
-* Run the main script rbfinterp2.pl to interpolate and estimate function values at evaluation points.
+* Run the main script rbfinterp2.py to interpolate and estimate function values at evaluation points.
-  * perl rbfinterp2.pl coords1\data1 y
+  * python rbfinterp2.py coords1\data1 y
     * Second input "y" means "yes", the true function IS available for comparison.
 ## More Help
 Navigate to where you saved the repo and execute this command.
-* perl rbfinterp2.pl --help
+* python rbfinterp2.py --help